 Tread softly.
 For me, this not only applies to the obvious, my interactions with the people around me, (the golden rule, et.al.), this simple phrase also means how I impact the environment, like bringing my bags to the market, substituting bike rides for car transportation (especially in the summer when the weather is more favorable) and recycling more household and business waste.
 With a committed family effort we’ve been able to reduce our household trash pick-up to every other week.

 Breathe peacefully.
 Once daylight savings time ends in Seattle, afternoons become short and the weather turns cold and soggy.
 This means I ride my bike for exercise a lot less (or none between November and February).
 In addition to dog walks, this winter I am warming my body at hot yoga and Pilates classes to reinstate my long lost core for stronger, longer bike rides in the summer.
-Strategically positioning my yoga mat behind the shirtless hunk in our class has ensured I work hard at practice and don’t miss a session.
+I renamed our Monday fusion practice with weights “Yoga Boot Camp.”
+Our instructor is called Peach, an unlikely name after you experience the intensity of her workouts.

 Laugh hysterically.
 My husband and son make me laugh every day, a gift I truly appreciate.
 The detail I am working on this year is laughing more at myself, especially in the kitchen.
 I’ve had a few cooking mishaps (including one with a blender that makes the dog cower every time I plug in the Vitamix) and instead of being hard on myself for a careless error (or, in that situation, a distracted one), we all laugh together and reassure our dog he will be safe from flying strawberries and Greek yogurt.

 Daylight savings time begins tomorrow at 2 am.
 Here’s to treading meaningfully on the pedals, breathing hard up the hills and laughing hysterically because I made it to the top even when I get dropped.
 Namaste.